Three Men on the Bummel

 Three Men on the Bummel (also known as Three Men on Wheels) is a humorous novel by Jerome K. Jerome.
-It was published in 1900, eleven years after his most famous work, Three Men in a Boat (To Say Nothing of the Dog).
+It was published in 1900, eleven years after his most famous work, Three Men in a Boat.

-The sequel brings back the three companions who figured in Three Men in a Boat, this time on a bicycle tour through the German Black Forest.
+The sequel brings back the three companions who figured in Three Men in a Boat, this time on a bicycle tour through Germany.
 D. C. Browning's introduction to the 1957 Everyman's edition says "Like most sequels, it has been compared unfavourably with its parent story, but it was only a little less celebrated than Three Men in a Boat and was for long used as a school book in Germany."
 Jeremy Nicholas of the Jerome K. Jerome Society regards it as a "comic masterpiece" containing "set pieces" as funny or funnier than those in its predecessor, but, taken as a whole, not as satisfying due to the lack of as strong a unifying thread.